 Oak Ridge Historian, retired Y-12 Historian, author, and newspaper columnist

-Overview of Forgotten Creators
+Executive Summary of Forgotten Creators

-Many people like to believe that their own country has been the most innovative, and indeed, inventions and discoveries have been made throughout the world and throughout history.
+Many people like to believe that their own country has been the most innovative, and indeed, inventions and discoveries have been made around the world and throughout history.
 Yet as illustrated by the examples in this book, the highest concentration (or at the very least, one of the highest concentrations) of revolutionary innovations appears to have come from scientists and engineers who were trained in the predominantly German-speaking central European research world in the nineteenth and early twentieth centuries.
-Unfortunately, the history of those innovators and innovations has been significantly obscured by World Wars I and II, the Cold War, language barriers, and cultural stereotypes, leaving the modern world less aware of the details and less able to fully reproduce the research conditions that led to so many revolutionary achievements.
+Unfortunately, the history of those innovations has been significantly obscured by World Wars I and II, the Cold War, language barriers, and cultural stereotypes, leaving the modern world less aware of the details and less able to fully reproduce the research conditions that led to so many revolutionary achievements.
 Therefore the objectives of this book are to:

 – Determine the systemic factors that promoted so much revolutionary innovation in that particular place and time (Chapter 10).